 While the acronyms are close, this is where the similarity ends between DCC and DCS.
 Yes they are both digital control systems.
 However, M.T.H.
 DCS is not DCC.
 There are several proprietary versions of DCC on the market, but DCS is not one of them.
 M.T.H.'s DCS System is a proven technology in the O Gauge, One Gauge, and HO Gauge markets.
 First the power signal in DCS is not the command signal.
 Next DCS employs a fully functional bi-directional communication scheme opening a vast range of advanced features and yet so simple and intuitive that you can enjoy them.
 No programming tracks, bits and bytes, or conversion of binary to hexadecimal numbers here.
 To add an engine in DCS, press "ADD ENGINE".
-After that, if you want to start your engine just press "START UP".
+After that, if you want to start your engine just press "START UP" or to turn the smoke unit on or off, just press "SMOKE".
 No combination of letters or numbers to remember.